Modernization of Desktop Software: What Approach and Tools to Choose

-During the first phase, we have converted VB application to .Net Windows Forms written in C#.
-We were very limited by the budget so we did a conversion from VB6 to VB.NET by Visual Studio 2003 and then converted VB.NET to C#.
+The project work was divided into several development stages.
+During the first phase of software modernization, we have converted VB application to .Net Windows Forms, written in C#.
+We were on the budget so we decided to migrate VB6 to VB.NET by Visual Studio 2003 and then convert Visual Basic to C#.
 After that, we covered both applications by the same automated UI tests and worked on fixing bugs.
 That gave us 5 megabytes of C# code with 70% of test code coverage.
 That phase was done by three developers and a QA within 5 months.

-Current architecture requires only simple PC and internet connection in the office.
-It provides much more secured and reliable way for storing documents.
+The software architecture after modernization allows for high performance with minimum PC resources.
+It provides a much more secure and reliable way for storing documents.
 It also simplifies maintenance since update happens in one place and logs are stored nearby.
 Authorization is managed in a centralized way and not on per office principle.

 We recommend executing projects that involve upgrading your software to the web in a slightly different way by introducing several others technologies and layers if that is possible (no strict technology/time/budget constraints).

 Typically, we use Entity Framework Code-First approach for data access layer, which simplifies the maintenance of database structure via migrations.

 Then we develop a service layer that incorporates business logic and introduces dependency injection technic that allows unit testing of business logic.

 Then we develop Web API and use ASP.NET MVC or AngularJS (for single page web solutions) to build front end.

 We typically use bootstrap to make solution mobile-friendly and responsive.